eraybasar/pesdk-docs/_quickstarts/ruby_gem.md

 ---
 layout: quickstarts/content
-title: &title Ruby on Rails # title as shown in the menu and
+title: &title Ruby Gem # title as shown in the menu and

 menuitem: *title
 order: 0